 Parents and Friends Committee (P&F)

-Aspect Vern Barnett has a Parent and Friends Committee that meet twice a term including some evening meetings to accommodate working families.
+Aspect Vern Barnett has a Parent and Friends Committee that meets twice a term including some evening meetings to accommodate working families.
 The main focus of the P&F is to raise funds for the teaching resources and equipment for our school.
 P&F meetings are a great way for families to socialise and meet new people.

 Students may be eligible for the Assisted School Travel Program provided by the NSW Department of Education.
 The program supports those eligible students who need transport assistance in order to attend school due to the nature of the student’s disability and the circumstances of the family.